sfc-gh-sdickson/gen-ai-app/README.md

 ## Overview

 This application provides a user-friendly interface to interact with Snowflake's Generative AI capabilities through Streamlit.
-It leverages Snowflake Cortex and various LLM models to demonstrate different AI functionalities such as translation, sentiment analysis, data summarization, text classification, and more.
+It leverages Snowflake Cortex and various LLM models to demonstrate different AI functionalities such as transcription, translation, sentiment analysis, data summarization, text classification, and more.

 ## Features

+- **Transcription**: Transcribe audio files using Snowflake Cortex
 - **Translation**: Translate text between 11 different languages using Snowflake Cortex
 - **Sentiment Analysis**: Analyze the sentiment of call transcripts
 - **Data Summarization**: Generate concise summaries of large text datasets